DiscoRiver/toadstool/README.md

 _It takes their jacket, and seats them at the best table._

-Toadstool is a Gnome extension helper.
+Toadstool is a Gnome extension manager.

 ### Usage